Aurorum/latin-vocabulary-tester/README.md

 # Latin Vocabulary Tester

-Provides a way to test your knowledge of Latin vocabulary lists based on different exam specifications, while also containing a Latin Noun Declension & Verb Conjugation Tester.
+Provides a way to test your knowledge of Latin vocabulary lists based on different exam specifications, while also containing a Latin noun declension and verb conjugation tester.

 Link: https://latinvocabularytester.com

-I mainly created this tool during the lockdown and my holidays to assist with my own learning as a Latin A-Level student.
+I mainly created this tool during the lockdown and my holidays to assist with my own learning as a Latin A-level student.
 I've found it invaluable for becoming more comfortable with my vocabulary and grammar, and I hope that it will help other students too.
 It's brought me great joy to hear of other schools across the UK using it, and I'm always open to making changes based on feedback from others, so please get in touch if you have any!

 ## Features